 Getting there definitely did NOT sound easy.

-It was one of the most awe-inspiring places I have ever laid eyes on.
+Seeing Batad for the first time blew me away.
+It is one of the most awe-inspiring places I have ever laid eyes on.

 They cling to the side of the steep and rugged mountains; nature’s amphitheatre, reaching up towards the sky.

-Lower Batad sat lower down in the green valley, and was positively tiny – just a few houses surrounded by the rice terraces.
+Lower Batad sat lower down in the green valley and was positively tiny – just a few houses surrounded by the grand Batad rice terraces.

 The first order of business, after ogling the view and paying the environmental fee at the small information booth on arrival, was to find somewhere to stay.

-We rocked up at the Hillside Inn Batad, were shown to a basic but clean twin room (Toby and I were just friends in those days, hence the twin), and that was that.
+We rocked up at the Hillside Inn Batad, were shown to a basic but clean private room and that was that.

 It was getting dark by the time we reached it, about ten minutes later, but as soon as we glimpsed the view over the valley from this higher vantage point, we knew it was the best in town.